patrickk/ColorSwatch/README.md

     - If this project were to be productionized, we can host it as a simple page (if static).
     - If we were to consider it as a web app, we can utilize something like Google's Firebase to host, authenticate, store data via Firestore, etc.
     - If tests exist, we can set up CI pipelines (e.g GitHub Actions) to run tests on each pull request and deployments to various environments (sandbox(where devs can test), qa, staging(pre-prod), and production).
+- Code Refactor/Improvements
+    - The cache is currently in-memory, meaning with a refresh/server restart, we lose the previous cache values.
+An improvement can be made here by moving the cache logic to Local Storage and/or the Cache API (Service Workers).
+    - Currently, there's only one file in the Components/ directory.
+This can be further broken down to individual components (e.g header/color inputs/color swatch box).